Officials ID 2 women found dead; One in trash can, another inside Lumberton house

 Hayes explained a lot of crime in the area, especially drugs, makes her afraid to live alone.

-She says a lot of people walk around at night eveb though it’s too dangerous, especially for women.
+She says a lot of people walk around at night even though it’s too dangerous, especially for women.

 “I tell them they have no business walking around at night.
 I sit out here until the sun starts going down then I go in the house and lock my doors.
 They have to do the same thing,” said Hayes.